MegaBedder/my-awesome-lua/README.md

   - [Brozula](https://github.com/creationix/brozula) - a LuaJIT bytecode compiler that generates ES5 JavaScript.
   - [Luwa](https://github.com/serprex/luwa) - Lua WASM JIT
   - [ljs](https://github.com/humbletim/ljs) - Lua VM implemented in Javascript
+  - [Moonshine](http://moonshinejs.org/) - A lightweight Lua VM for the browser
   - [lua.vm.js](https://github.com/daurnimator/lua.vm.js) - The Lua VM, on the Web (using the asm.js subset of JavaScript)
   - [Fengari](https://fengari.io/) - Lua VM for the browser.
 This approach is the only viable one to use Lua in the browser and interact with the DOM. [[1]](https://www.lua.org/wshop17/fengari.html) [[2]](https://www.youtube.com/watch?v=xrLIgmd8xik)
 - [Lua Implementations](http://lua-users.org/wiki/LuaImplementations) - Reimplementations of Lua compilers and interpreters.